 BASK are a sculptor collective formed of Dominic McHenry, Jim Shepherd and Angus Ogilvie.
 They all studied at the University of the Arts London and to date have completed a series of major sculpture installations around the country.

-In 2016 BASK were commissioned to create a site specific installation in The Defenceless Container, India Dickinson's off-site exhibtion space in the Isle of Wight.
+In 2016 BASK were commissioned to create a site specific installation in The Defenceless Container, India Dickinson's off-site exhibition space in the Isle of Wight.
 The work was titled 'Saltscape' and consisted of five sculptures set within six tonnes of rock salt inside a WWII look out bunker.
 Since then they have had a solo exhibition in London and exhibited at Contemporary Sculpture Fulmer as well as completing a number of residences across the UK.

 'Saltscape' is a dystopian relic of humans interaction with the sea